dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Iterator defines an interface for accessing and traversing elements.
+The *Iterator* defines an interface for accessing and traversing elements.
-The ConcreteIterator implements the Iterator interface, keeps track of the current position in the traversal of the aggregate.
+The *ConcreteIterator* implements the *Iterator* interface, keeps track of the current position in the traversal of the aggregate.
-The Aggregate defines an interface for creating an Iterator object.
+The *Aggregate* defines an interface for creating an *Iterator* object.
-The ConcreteAgregate class implements the Iterator creation interface to return an instance of the proper ConcreteIterator.
+The *ConcreteAgregate* class implements the *Iterator* creation interface to return an instance of the proper *ConcreteIterator*.

 * Known uses